The Ultimate Day Hike Packing List: Tips for Choosing Your Hiking Gear

 Whether you are new to hiking or are looking to try out some new gear, I hope this article and the links help you out!
 As a reminder, make sure to pack out all of your trash and leave the outdoors as you found it as you’re out there exploring.
-For more advice on getting started hiking, I have fifteen tips to get you started!
+For more advice on getting started hiking, I have 15 tips to help you get started!

 Thanks for Reading!

 Join the Lost with Lydia email list to get monthly travel guides and tips!